Skip to content

 3. Bond Within 24 Hours — The tenant must apply for appeal and file the appeal bond within 24 hours after the judgment is rendered

 All three requirements must be met.
 Missing any one means the appeal cannot suspend the eviction.
+The statute provides no mechanism for extending the 24-hour deadline.

 A devolutive appeal does not stop execution of the judgment.
 The eviction proceeds, the tenant must vacate, and the appeal continues separately.
 If the tenant ultimately wins on appeal, the remedy would be monetary damages — not restoration of possession from JP court.